0423edcvf

 Painterly Perspectives in "Impression du Matin"

-Furthermore, these same two stanzas each bring up a provocative image: the “loom[ing]” Anglican church (7-Cool, and a prostitute with a “heart of stone” (13-15).
+Furthermore, these same two stanzas each bring up a provocative image: the “loom[ing]” Anglican church (7-, and a prostitute with a “heart of stone” (13-15).
 Wilde is associating the aesthetically murky with the morally ambiguous.

 Language and Structure in "Impression du Matin"